diejel/Splunk_Notes/README.md

 - any feature of a splunk enterprise deployment.
 - Is used by a deplyment server to determine what content to deply to groups of deployment clients.
 - The fwdr mgt interfce offers an easy way to creae,edit, mng server classes.

+## Splunk Licensing
+---
+- SPlunk is licensed by the amount of data ingested per day.
+- The license server typically runs on the "_deployment server_"